Akanamali

-Background
+Background and release

 "Akanamali" marks first collaboration with Samthing Soweto.
 The song was produced by Sun-El Musician.

+Sun-El Musician released Extended Mix version of the song on 17 July 2021.

 Composition

 The song lasts for 5 minutes and 22 seconds, composed using common time in the key D♭ minor, having a tempo of 105 beats.

-"Akanamali" addresses a lady who runs away with a guy who has no money, to finds her happiness.
+"Akanamali" addresses a lady who runs away with a guy who has no money, to find her happiness.

 Music video

 The music video for "Akanamali" was released in 2018, filmed in Soweto, South Africa.